pisk08/Hell_yeah_gang/Labs/LB_06/LB6.md

 ---

-## Conclusions
+## Висновок (Conclusion)
-During this work, the basic Linux commands for navigating the file system and managing files and directories were studied.
-Commands for viewing the current directory, moving between directories, creating, copying, moving, and deleting files and folders were explored.
-The acquired knowledge allows efficient work with the Linux file system using the terminal.
+During this laboratory work, practical experience in using the Bash command-line interface in the Linux operating system was gained.
+The main tools for archiving and compressing data, including tar, gzip, bzip2, and xz, were explored.

+Their functions, key options, and real usage for creating, viewing, and extracting archives were examined.

+The work also covered text processing utilities such as cat, less, more, head, tail, and grep, which are commonly used for viewing, searching, and handling text files in Linux.

+Particular focus was given to input/output streams, redirection, pipes, and filters in Bash.
+These features make it possible to combine commands and process data efficiently within the terminal.

 ![](img/twitter-gif-2027148733020766343_69a0eba0c0d7f.gif)